How to Fry the Perfect French FriesLast updated on 8/06/2019

 Choose a Starchy Potato with Low Moisture

 The best frying potatoes have a high starch content and low moisture content.
 Starchy, low-moisture potatoes will yield the crispiest french fries.
-Once you choose a starchy variety like the ones above, you can test the moisture content of each individual potato with a saline test.
+Once you choose a starchy variety like the ones above, you can test the moisture content of each potato with a saline test.

 Here is how to test the moisture content of your potatoes: